jforge/docker-node-npx-typescript/README.md

 # docker-node-npx-typescript
-A docker image with node, npx and typescript support
+A docker image with support for node, npx and typescript.

 ## Usage